 2. The 5G DDNMF may check for the announce authorization with the ProSe Application Server depending on 5G DDNMF configuration.

-For 5G ProSe UE-to-Network Relay discovery, this step is skipped.
+For 5G ProSe UE-to-Network Relay discovery, the 5G DDNMF may check with the UDM whether the UE-to-Network relay is authorized to announce UE-to-Network relay discovery.

 3. The 5G DDNMFs in the HPLMN and VPLMN of the Discoveree UE exchange Announce Auth.
 Messages.
 If the Discoveree UE is not roaming, these steps do not take place.